-If the color story on the website is more dramatic/dark/bold we might decide to style the headshots in that same way--high contrast against a dark background.
+If the color story on the website is more dramatic/dark/bold we might decide to style your team headshot photos in that same way–high contrast against a dark background.

 Or maybe you’re a startup and your brand skews more fresh, playful, and young?
-Then maybe we go for headshots with a looser, more candid tone, maybe with a brightly colored or contextual background.
+Then maybe we go for headshot photography with a looser, more candid tone, maybe with a brightly colored or contextual background.

 See how I’m thinking about this?